SilverWolf32/diceware/README.md

 ## Word lists

-It **automatically downloads** and caches the wordlist provided.
+The wordlist to use is **automatically downloaded** and cached.
 If no wordlist is given, it defaults to [the EFF's large wordlist][wordlist].

 The download only happens if the wordlist isn't already cached from the last run; this will be once per wordlist, unless you clear your caches.